sergueyarellano/tddpractice/docs/b.part3.md

 }
 ```

-let's go back to `complyWith` and start implementing, with the previous helper should be easier:
+Let's go back to `complyWith` and start implementing with the previous helper which should be easier:

 ```js
 function complyWith (input, restrictions) {